Allergy: Dust mites

 Dust mite allergy, also known as house dust allergy, is a sensitization and allergic reaction to the droppings of house dust mites.
 The allergy is common and can trigger allergic reactions such as asthma, eczema, or itching.

-The mite's gut contains potent digestive enzymes (notably peptidase 1) that persist in their feces and are major inducers of allergic reactions such as wheezing.
+The mite's gut contains potent digestive enzymes (notably peptidase 1) that persist in their faeces and are major inducers of allergic reactions such as wheezing.
 The mite's exoskeleton can also contribute to allergic reactions.
 Unlike scabies mites or skin follicle mites, house dust mites do not burrow under the skin and are not parasitic.

+Dust mite-proof encasements to mattress, pillow, and duvet prevent chronic contact with allergens.

 Foods

+In many countries restaurants are required to display possible food allergens list on the menu.

 A wide variety of foods can cause allergic reactions, but 90% of allergic responses to foods are caused by cow's milk, soy, eggs, wheat, peanuts, tree nuts, fish, and shellfish.
 Other food allergies, affecting less than 1 person per 10,000 population, may be considered "rare".
 The most common food allergy in the US population is a sensitivity to crustacea.
 Although peanut allergies are notorious for their severity, peanut allergies are not the most common food allergy in adults or children.
-Severe or life-threatening reactions may be triggered by other allergens and are more common when combined with asthma.
+Other allergens may trigger severe or life-threatening reactions and are more common when combined with asthma.

 Rates of allergies differ between adults and children.
 Children can sometimes outgrow peanut allergies.
 Egg allergies affect one to two percent of children but are outgrown by about two-thirds of children by the age of 5.
 The sensitivity is usually to proteins in the white, rather than the yolk.

 Milk-protein allergies—distinct from lactose intolerance—are most common in children.
 Approximately 60% of milk-protein reactions are immunoglobulin E–mediated, with the remaining usually attributable to inflammation of the colon.
 Some people are unable to tolerate milk from goats or sheep as well as from cows, and many are also unable to tolerate dairy products such as cheese.
 Roughly 10% of children with a milk allergy will have a reaction to beef.
 Lactose intolerance, a common reaction to milk, is not a form of allergy at all, but due to the absence of an enzyme in the digestive tract.

 Those with tree nut allergies may be allergic to one or many tree nuts, including pecans, pistachios, and walnuts.
 In addition, seeds, including sesame seeds and poppy seeds, contain oils in which protein is present, which may elicit an allergic reaction.

 Allergens can be transferred from one food to another through genetic engineering; however, genetic modification can also remove allergens.
 Little research has been done on the natural variation of allergen concentrations in unmodified crops.